Open-Systems-Pharmacology/OSP-PBPK-Model-Library/Atazanavir/Atazanavir_evaluation_report.md

 **US Food and Drug Administration**.
 Reyataz (atazanavir) capsules: Clinical Pharmacology and Biopharmaceutics Review, Application number: 21-567, 2002.
 Available at: https://www.accessdata.fda.gov/drugsatfda_docs/nda/2003/021567_reyataz_toc.cfm, accessed on 07-30-2019.

 **Willmann 2007** Willmann S, Höhn K, Edginton A, Sevestre M, Solodenko J, Weiss W, Lippert J, Schmitt W. Development of a physiology-based whole-body population model for assessing the influence of individual variability on the pharmacokinetics of drugs. *J Pharmacokinet Pharmacodyn* 2007, 34(3): 401-431.

+**Zhang 2005** Zhang D, Chando TJ, Everett DW, Patten CJ, Dehal SS, Humphreys WG.
+In vitro inhibition of UDP glucuronosyltransferases by atazanavir and other HIV protease inhibitors and the relationship of this property to in vivo bilirubin glucuronidation. *Drug Metab Dispos* 2005, 33(11): 1729-1739.

 **Zhu 2010** Zhu L, Butterton J, Persson A, Stonier M, Comisar W, Panebianco D, et al. Pharmacokinetics and safety of twice-daily atazanavir 300 mg and raltegravir 400 mg in healthy individuals. *Antivir Ther* 2010, 15(8): 1107-1114.